Natalie Wu couldn’t sleep well at all Thursday night.

 The Herricks swimmer was tossing and turning like an insomniac after three nights of not getting any shut-eye.

-All she could think about was her final major swim meet as a high school kid.
+All she could think about was her state championships meet the next day.
 Would she swim as fast as she wanted?
 Was the competition going to be too tough?
-And was this really it, the last meet after thousands and thousands of hours training and competing?

 “It was hard to kind of relax and focus knowing [Friday] was the preliminaries of states,” Wu said.
 “But I slept much better Friday night.”